yyssl88/REEs_Discovery/readme.md

 algorithm to discover top-ranked REEs, and an any-time algorithm for successive discovery via lazy evaluation.

+For more details, see the **Discovering Top-k Rules using Subjective and Objective Criteria** paper.

 The codes mainly include two parts:
 1. mls-server: rule discovery;
 2. REEs_model: interestingness model;